|Major Groups > Chanterelles and Trumpets > Polyozellus multiplex|

-Ecology: Mycorrhizal with conifers--especially spruces and firs; typically growing in fused clusters (up to one meter across!); northern and montane North America (from the Pacific Northwest to Maine, and in the Rocky Mountains); summer and fall.
+Ecology: Mycorrhizal with conifers--especially spruces and firs--in low, wet areas; usually growing in dense, fused clusters; northern and montane North America (from the Pacific Northwest to Maine, and in the Rocky Mountains); summer and fall.
 The illustrated and described collections are from Oregon, Colorado, and Québec.

 Undersurface: Running down the stem; smooth to wrinkled, or sometimes with gill-like folds (occasionally nearly poroid in places); colored like the cap or paler; blackening with age.

-Stem: 2-5 cm long; 0.5-2 cm wide; colored like the undersurface; fused with other stems at the base; solid or becoming hollow.
+Stem: 2-4 cm long; 0.5-1.5 cm thick; colored like the undersurface; fused with other stems at the base; solid or becoming hollow.

 Flesh: Deep purple to bluish; soft but brittle.

 Microscopic Features: Spores 6-8 x 5-7 µ; irregular in outline; nodulose, with 6-10 nodules visible per side; nodules about

 REFERENCES: (Underwood, 1899) Murrill, 1910.
 (Saccardo, 1902; Smith & Morse, 1947; Smith, 1949; Imazeki, 1953; Bigelow, 1978; Smith, Smith & Weber, 1981; Thiers, 1985; Arora, 1986; Lincoff, 1992; Stalpers, 1993; Barron, 1999; Pilz et al., 2003; Miller & Miller, 2006; Trudell & Ammirati, 2009.)
 Herb.
 Kuo 09051302.

 Thanks to Laurence Boomer for collecting, documenting, and preserving some of the illustrated and described specimens.